zwiebert/tronferno-mcu/README.md

  Its all too complicated and totally useless?
 I currently work on a GUI for Android.
 Maybe I also add a binary repository later, allowing for flashing without a build environment installed.

   The latitude and longitude configuration is required by astro function obviously.
 But its currently disabled and a predefined table for Berlin/Germany is used instead.
 Can be changed in user/main/astro.c  Enable math_write_astro().
 But the data it generates is probably wrong at the moment.

+I started this project 2011 and sending normal commands like "up" and "down" was not to hard to figure out.
+But I gave up on programming the timers.
+Lately I could make timer programming work, but there are still a few bytes I don't understand.